andrewmolyuk/eslint-plugin-vue-modular/README.md

 A custom ESLint plugin for enforcing modular patterns in Vue 3 projects.

+> [!NOTE]
+> The project is in active development and may have breaking changes in minor versions, but we will strive to keep changes minimal and well-documented.

 ## Features

 - Custom linting rules for Vue 3 modular architecture